Level 2 vs Level 3 Survey

 What is a Level 3 survey (Building Survey)?

-The report runs 30-60 pages and is technical.
-It's designed for buyers of older, altered, or non-standard properties who need to make an informed decision about a building with hidden risk.
+It suits buyers of older, altered, or non-standard properties who need to make an informed decision about a building with extra risk.
 The 1-3 condition rating is the same as Level 2, but the analysis behind each rating is much deeper.
 A Cat 3 in a Level 3 carries more weight in negotiation because the surveyor has examined the cause.

-When is a Level 3 always worth it?
+When is a Level 3 likely to be worth it?

 - Pre-1930 properties.
 Solid walls, lime mortar, lath-and-plaster, slate roofs, and timber-decay risk all need expert inspection.